developersCradle/code-challange-rest-api/README.md

     - Unit tests were not introduced since business logic was fairly simple.
     - ~~Option to add docker to tests, so test db and production db data won't get mixed up.~~ ✔️
 - Other bonuses would be to implement sort, offset and indexes into query logic.
 (BONUS)
 - For the sake of time authentication was not introduced.
-If there would be such a time, usage of tokens would be an option to go.
+If there would be such a time, usage of `JWT Bearer Token to Swagger` would be an option to go.
 - ~~Get user with specified userId with GET message.
 (BONUS)~~ ✔️ Do **GET** request for following address `/api/v1/users/{userId}`
 - ~~Add support for saving multiple users at same time.
 This is for `saveAll()`.
 [BatchInserts](https://www.baeldung.com/spring-data-jpa-batch-inserts) (BONUS)~~ ✔️